itztiva/Fortnitebuilds/README.md

 Your Epic account won't get banned for using these builds.

-You can play C2S2 using Astro (vanity is astrofn), C1S7 using Era (v: erafn)
+You can play C1S7 using Nova (v: novafn), C2S2 using Astro (vanity is astrofn), C1S8 using Era (v: erafn)

 ## Playable Events